 Upon reaching the detention level, Vader was apprehended by some troops.
 Gritting his teeth and straightening to his full height, he crossed his arms impatiently.
 "I am here to question the rebel.
 I think it would be in your best interest to let me pass."

 Nervously, one of the guards stood forth.
-"Governor Tarkin thinks it wise that we wait for –"
+"Governor Tarkin ordered us not to let anybody through after what those rebels –"

 The door slid open when a trooper punched in the right code, and they made to follow him inside.
 "There will be no need."
 Vader commanded, "I wish to speak to the rebel alone.
-And I shall know if surveillance is being used."
+And I shall know if anyone is eavesdropping."
 The troopers backed away and Vader strode into the cell alone, the door shutting noisily behind him.

-But nothing was worse than the eyes.
+But the worse thing about him were his eyes.
 As much as he was curious about the boy, he didn't want to look into those eyes for too long.
 It was undeniable: those eyes reminded him of someone.
 They were sharp and deep and obnoxious.
 He could already tell this boy was going to be difficult.
-An awkward feeling that wasn't his reached Vader and he realized he was making the boy uncomfortable.
+An awkward feeling not belonging to him snapped Vader out of his pondering, and he was making the boy uncomfortable.
 Good, that shall make it all the easier.

 Never one to waste time, Vader got straight to the point.
 "How did you acquire this?"
 He growled, brandishing the boy's lightsaber.
 For a moment it seemed like the blond was going to answer, but his mouth snapped shut right after he took a breath.